Essays for A New Philadelphia Apologetic

 · When Jesus was taken before the chief priests and the whole council was seeking false testimony against Jesus and none was found, two men finally came forward and said that Jesus claimed He was able to destroy the temple of God and to rebuild it in three days (Matt 26:59-61).

 · In Mark’s account of those who bore false testimony, the witnesses said, ‘“We heard him say, “I will destroy this temple that is made with hands and in three days I will build another, not made with hands”’” (14:58).
-Above this, the false witnesses testimony did not agree—what they agreed upon and what was true is that the temple of God would no longer be a stone building of granite and marble, but a stone building constructed of disciples.
+About this, the false witnesses testimony did not agree—what they agreed upon and what was true is that the temple of God would no longer be a stone building of granite and marble, but a stone building constructed of disciples.

 · Thus, the stones of the temple that would be cast down were first the granite and marble blocks of the temple Herod built; however, the “Wailing Wall” remains as foundational stones, one atop another, of this physical temple that Roman soldiers did not cast down (ca 70 CE).
 One stone remains on another to this day.
 So the physical temple in Jerusalem was not the temple which Jesus primarily referenced.